François d'Amboise: Biography

 François d'Amboise was born in Paris, the son of Jean d'Amboise, ordinary surgeon of the king, and the brother of Adrien d'Amboise, Bishop of Tréguier, and of Jacques d'Amboise (rector of the University of Paris).
-He studied rhetoric and philosophy at the College of Navarre (Paris); in 1568 he became regent to the second grade there and taught literature and philosophy.
+He studied rhetoric and philosophy at the College of Navarre (Paris); in 1568, he became regent to the second grade there and taught literature and philosophy.

 In 1581, he became the king's lawyer in the treasury, and in 1586, advocate general to the Grand Conseil.
 In 1589, Henri III granted him letters of nobility.
 In 1596, Henry IV named him maître des requêtes, and then, in 1604, Conseiller d'État.
-François d'Amboise became seigneur of Vezeul, Bourot, Neuillé-le Lierre, Brouard, Lespinière, La Huardière in Touraine, of Houvoy, Malnoue, Courserin, Plessis-Bourré, Hémery, and Baron of La Chartre-sur-le-Loir.
+François d'Amboise became seigneur of Vezeul, Bourot, Neuillé-le Lierre, Brouard, Lespinière, La Huardière in Touraine of Houvoy, Malnoue, Courserin, Plessis-Bourré, Hémery, and Baron of La Chartre-sur-le-Loir.

 He died in Paris in 1619 and was buried in the Church of Saint-Paul-Saint-Louis.

-His son was Antoine d'Amboise, seigneur of Clos Lucé, colonel of the regiment of Amboise, maréchal de camp et governor of the citadel of Trin (Piedmont).
+His son was Antoine d'Amboise, seigneur of Clos Lucé, colonel of the regiment of Amboise, maréchal de camp, and governor of the citadel of Trin (Piedmont).